MojunZheng/CP3407-Movie-Recommendation-System/practical5_iteration1_reflection.md

 | Search Movies by Keyword | 5 days |
 | **Actual Velocity** | **45 person-days** |

-Since all planned Iteration 1 user stories were completed, the actual velocity is equal to the total completed effort.
+The actual velocity of Iteration 1 is **45 person-days** because all planned Iteration 1 user stories were completed.

 ## SRP and DRY Check